-Here are 12 of the best and most unique things to do in Toronto all year around- how many can you fit into your itinerary??
+Here are 12 of the best and most unique things to do in Toronto all year round- how many can you fit into your itinerary??

 This list is split into unique things to do in Toronto all year round, and things to do during the Summer months, when warmer weather makes outdoor activities a little more…. pleasant!